DSpace/RestContract/epersongroups.md

 * 422: if the specified eperson is not found

 ### Remove an EPerson from a parent Group

-**PUT /api/eperson/groups/<:groupuuid>/epersons**

-_Unsupported._ At this time, we do not support removing or replacing all epersons in a single request.
-Please use `DELETE /api/eperson/groups/<:groupuuid>/epersons/<:epersonuuid>` to remove the epersons one by one.

 **DELETE /api/eperson/groups/<:groupuuid>/epersons/<:epersonuuid>**

 To remove an eperson from a parent group, perform a DELETE to the Epeople of a Group endpoint when logged in as admin.